 Renewable Hydrocarbon Biofuels

 Renewable hydrocarbon biofuels (also called "green" hydrocarbons, biohydrocarbons, drop-in biofuels, and sustainable or advanced hydrocarbon biofuels) are fuels produced from biomass sources through a variety of biological and thermochemical processes.
 These products are similar to petroleum gasoline, diesel, or jet fuel in chemical makeup and are therefore considered fully infrastructure-compatible fuels.
 They can be used in vehicles without engine modifications and can utilize existing petroleum distribution systems.
-This eliminates the infrastructure compatibility concerns associated with currently available biofuels.
+There are a variety of statements about biodiesel use from engine and/or vehicle manufacturers, some of which refer to the warranty.
+Damage directly attributable to biodiesel, or any other fuel, would not be covered by an engine OEM’s warranty, but may be covered by the fuel supplier’s general liability insurance.
+For an updated list of OEMs and their position statements, visit the National Biodiesel Board website or check the current owner’s manual for the equipment being operated.

 Types of renewable hydrocarbon biofuels include: